vekatze/neut/book/src/how-to-execute-types.md

 Here, the `1` is the discriminant for `Cons`.

-With that in mind, the actual exponential for `list(a)` will be something like the below (A bit lengthy; Skip it and just read the succeeding note if you aren't that interested in details):
+With that in mind, the resource exponential of `list(a)` will be something like the below (A bit lengthy; Skip it and just read the succeeding note if you aren't that interested in details):

 ```neut
 define exp-list(selector, v) {